AlTimofeyev/pypalex/README.md

 ```sh
 palex -f path/to/image/dir/image.jpeg path/to/image/dir/image2.PNG
 ```
 The `-f --files` option can be used with a singular image file or with multiple image files.
-When used without the `-p --path` option, the user must specify the absolute path to the image they want to use with PyPalEx.
-While using the CLI, if the user is already within the directory where the images are located, then a relative path is also acceptable.
+The user must specify the absolute file path to the image they want to use with PyPalEx.
+However, if the user is already within the directory where the images are located, then a relative file path is also acceptable.
 ```sh
 ~ > cd path/to
 ~/path/to >